ertagh/teamspeak3-server-arm/Readme.md

 ```

 #### Have patience after you started the container.
 It will take some time and your CPU load will be pretty high during initialization.
+#### If the container is ran for the first time, it'll shut down after finishing initialization!

 ## Additional information: